 McHugh's of Cheltenham

-With food and views of the water to die for, McHugh's of Chetlenham has become a firm favourite for many, and for good reason.
-Serving a hearty buffet lunch across the week and a classic Sunday roast, this beautiful seaside restaurant should be top of your list for the next family get together.
-Warm yourself from the inside out with soup and homemade breads, and then move onto the hot roast dishes like pork belly, BBQ ribs, and crusted sirloin.
-They take their veggies seriously at McHugh's—with an extensive selection of roast veg and a salad bar with drool-worthy greens, it's not unlike Sunday at your favourite grandma's... all without the washing up.
+You'll get food and a view at McHugh's of Chetlenham with a hearty buffet lunch across the week and a classic Sunday roast.
+Warm yourself from the inside out with soup and homemade breads, move onto hot roast dishes like crusted sirloin or get stuck into their extensive selection of roast veg and salads.
+It's not unlike Sunday at your grandma's... all without the washing up.

 At Gengis Khan you take control of your dinner.
 Select your meat and veggies from the raw buffet, add your sauces and make your way to the chefs.
 These BBQ masters will then cook your creation on one hella big Mongolian hot plate.
-They also have a salad buffet bar so there are no excuses not to get your 5+ a day.
-Save room for dessert because their perfectly fluffy pancakes with lashings of chocolate sauce are not to be missed.
+They also have a salad buffet bar so there's no excuse not to get your 5+ a day.
+Make for a magical ending by asking for Mickey Mouse pancakes, and don't forget the chocolate sauce.

 Image credit: Lydia Arnold, Eight Restaurant